cake-build/rfcs/README.md

 ## The RFC life-cycle

-Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the Cake repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.
+Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the affected repository.
+Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the maintenance team has agreed to it in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is 'active' implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

 Modifications to active RFCs should be done in followup PRs.